aeshagandhi/week2_data_analysis/README.md

 The second random forest achieved a reasonable R² score, suggesting the model could be capturing the relationship between emissions and energy use decently well.
 More analysis could be done at a more specific granularity, such as at the country level, since the model could be biased by large emitters like China, India, and the U.S.
 A line plot of U.S. carbon dioxide emissions from 2000 to 2024 shows a general decrease, possibly explained by a shift toward alternative energy sources.

+### Codebase Refactoring/Changes
+Minor code changes were made which do not affect the overall functionality of the code but improve readability and efficiency in main.py.
+These include:
+- extracting the constants for paths, column names, and features at the top to remove redundant use
+- extract common plotting setups and saving plots into separate functions
+- extract data cleaning into a helper function to reduce repetitive operations such as filling na valus
+- split the train_model function into smaller sub functions for easier understandablity